J95Ortiz/Real-Madrid-Quiz/README.md

 My first issue came about when trying to create a formula which would pick 10 random numbers between 1 & 50, and using them to create an array to be used in the quiz.

+questions not getting repeated

 I struggled getting the page to reload the quiz with different questions

 # DEPLOYMENT

+The site was deployed to GitHub pages.
+The steps to deploy are as follows:

+- In the GitHub repository, navigate to the _Settings_ tab.

+- From the _source_ section drop-down menu, select the _Master Branch_.

+- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the deployment has been successful.

+The live link can be found here - https://j95ortiz.github.io/Real-Madrid-Quiz/

 # CREDIT